SoftUni-Internal/interactive-content/EN/02-Text-Processing/01-Strings.md

 console.log(hi[4]);
 ```

-This example will return `J` because it is the fourth index.
+This one will also return `J` because the two ways of accessing indexes are identical.

 -  We can access a **string** also with the method `charAt()`.
 And it will look like that: